-The parliament has to approve the nomination, which is decided by the French president, of CDC's chairman and chief executive officer for a period of five years.
+The appointment of CDC's chief executive officer is made by the President of the French Republic, and is subject to parliamentary approval.
 The institution is subject to parliamentary oversight.
 The oversight of CDC is carried out by the Commission de Surveillance, which is comprised of members of the parliament and high-ranking state officials who are in charge of vetting strategic decisions and monitoring CDC's activities.
 A French law (loi PACTE), which was passed on 22 May 2019, strengthens the Commission de Surveillance's role by increasing its responsibilities in the approval of CDC's strategic plan, the definition of its investment strategy and the endorsement of its budget.
 This law also submits CDC to the direct supervision of the French banking supervisory authority (Autorité de Contrôle Prudentiel et de Résolution - ACPR), although it is not a credit institution per se, and hence, not required to comply with all banking regulations.